 Finally, the presentation will be about one of the papers listed below under "Students Presentations".
+Presentations will be scheduled during class on November 20 and 25 and December 2 and 4.
 We will talk more about this when time comes.

-A textbook that I'll refer frequently during the semester is Knoop, Todd (2008).
+Even though not required, a textbook you can read is Knoop, Todd (2008).
 "Modern Financial Macroeconomics: Panics, Crashes and Crises".
 During the first section I will also use Freixas, Xavier and Rochet, Jean-Charles (2008) "Microeconomic of Banking" (there are copies available at the library).
-The most important material for the midterms, however, are my classes and my slides.
-I will post those slides as we advance, before going through them in class.
+The most important material to prepare for the midterms are my classes, my slides and the practice exercises I will post opportunely.